-- Expand recruitment efforts of underrepresented groups through broader advertising venues for NSO job opportunities. - Participate in STEM-related society meetings, either national or regional, serving underrepresented communities such as the National Society of Black Physicists (NSBP), National Society of Hispanic Physicists (NSHP), Society for the Advancement of Chicanos an Native Americans in Science (SACNAS) and American Indian Science and Engineering Society (AISES). - Add a scientific staff member from an underrepresented group to the NSO Scientific Personnel Committee. - Continue PAARE student participation in the NSO as funded by the Fisk/Vanderbilt and NMSU PAARE proposals, as well as graduate student participation in the NSO through the

-Fisk/Vanderbilt Masters-to-PhD Bridge program.
-Expand this beyond the scientific staff to include our engineering and technical staff as mentors.

-• Identify more mentors among the engineering and technical staff in addition to the scientific staff.
+- Expand recruitment efforts of underrepresented groups through broader advertising venues for NSO job opportunities. - Participate in STEM-related society meetings, either national or regional, serving underrepresented communities such as the National Society of Black Physicists (NSBP), National Society of Hispanic Physicists (NSHP), Society for the Advancement of Chicanos an Native Americans in Science (SACNAS) and American Indian Science and Engineering Society (AISES). - Add a scientific staff member from an underrepresented group to the NSO Scientific Personnel Committee. - Continue PAARE student participation in the NSO as funded by the Fisk/Vanderbilt and NMSU PAARE proposals, as well as graduate student participation in the NSO through the Fisk/Vanderbilt Masters-to-PhD Bridge program.
+Respond to interest expressed by additional institutions to propose for a PAARE program with the NSO.
+Expand this beyond the scientific staff to include our engineering and technical staff as mentors. - Identify more mentors among the engineering and technical staff in addition to the scientific staff.